khoinguyenpham04/to-do-list-v2/README.md

 ### User Interface

-1. The design is clean and minimalist, inspired by Apple's aesthetic.
+1. The design is clean and minimalist, with components from Shadcn.
 2. It uses a card-based layout for tasks and a tab interface for list filtering.

 ### Task Properties